maanijou/ulauncher-ecosia-search/README.md

 For more information, go to [Ecosia webpage](https://info.ecosia.org/what).

+With this extension, you will be able to search inside Ecosia through Ulauncher.
+You can Ecosia [search tags](https://ecosia.zendesk.com/hc/en-us/articles/201657321-What-are-search-tags-) in your queries.

 # Basic usage

 Open Ulauncher and start searching by writing `ecosia` and your search query!
 You can open the result in your default browser by selecting one of the results.